 - Addams Sales must provide Lightning Speed with a minimum of 90 days notice for early termination

 - This agreement, unless renewed, will expire on January 12, 2022

 - Addams Sales or Lightning Speed must provide evidence that the terms of the agreement have not been met for 5 consecutive business days in order to request an early termination

-The Service and Management Agreement sections are the most important part of an SLA, as they clearly define the specific requirements and expectations of both parties, though mainly the responsibilities of the service provider.
+The Service and Management Agreement sections are the most important part of an SLA, as they clearly define the specific requirements and expectations of both parties, though mainly the responsibilities of the provider.

 Service Provider and Customer Requirements